timescale/docs/timescaledb/how-to-guides/configuration/index.md

 # Configuration
 By default, TimescaleDB uses the default PostgreSQL server configuration settings.
-However, in some cases, these settings are not appropriate, esepcially if you have larger servers that use more hardware resources such as CPU, memory, and storage.
+However, in some cases, these settings are not appropriate, especially if you have larger servers that use more hardware resources such as CPU, memory, and storage.

 You can configure TimescaleDB in several ways:
 *   Manually edit the `postgresql.conf` [configuration file][postgresql-conf] .